entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Tongdulepis* and *Huizelepis* is 1.

-> - The coding of *Songmingolepis conspicilatus* is 0.
-> - The coding of *Chahuaqingolepis magniporus* is ?.
-> - The coding of taxon 2 from Songming is 0.

 108. Size of the supraotic thickening: small (0), large (1).
 > Newly added by Luo.
 > - The coding of *Tongdulepis* and *Huizelepis* is 0.